No Products in the Cart

 This is a profound way of showing your appreciation for what your professor did for you.
 It’s a grand demonstration that not only did their lessons penetrate, they made a difference.

 Choose the lesson that most deeply resonated for you, and express why it was so impactful.
-Let your professor know that it wasn’t just the material that mattered.
+Let your professor know that it wasn’t just teaching the material that mattered.
 It was the way it was taught that made the difference.

 It doesn’t get any more classic than this.
 Grade school kids have been bringing apples to their favorite teachers for tens, and possibly hundreds of years.